 Check out our online interactive tool, Map-Ed.
-Go to Map-Ed.org and work your way through 5-question quizzes about key concepts and topic in genetics to pin yourself on a world map.
+Go to Map-Ed.org and answer 5 questions about key concepts and topics in genetics to pin yourself on a world map.
 No expertise in genetics necessary!
 Questions are multiple-choice, and you will be provided with information along the way to point you toward the correct answer.
 Then, share with your friends and see more pins popping up in your neighborhood.
 To date, there are 6 Map-Ed quizzes (see list of topics below) and, thanks to our collaborators at Autodesk, each quiz has its own map.
 Pin them all!